 Townsville City Council Support & Information

-Following the Australian Government’s new social distancing restrictions, Council has made the decision to close a number of following facilities to the public in order to help slow the spread of coronavirus effective from 6pm, Wednesday 25 March 2020.
+Following the Australian Government’s new social distancing restrictions, Council has made the decision to close a number of facilities to the public in order to help slow the spread of coronavirus effective from 6pm, Wednesday 25 March 2020.

 To find out what venues are currently closed please view our Venues, Locations & Opening Hours page.